R300-AI/ITRI-AI-Hub/index.md

 <strong>Step1.
 Training</strong>

 <div style="margin-left: 20px;">
-This term refers to the design and development of AI models.
-This usually involves a lot of data annotation, augmentation, and parameter tuning.
-Or, you can also use pre-trained models to skip this step.
+This term refers to the design and development of AI models, which usually involves resources below for data annotation, augmentation, and parameter tuning.
+Alternatively, pre-trained models can be used to skip these steps..
 <ul>
     <li><a href="https://azure.microsoft.com/zh-tw">Cloud-hosted Data Center (e.g. Azure, AWS)</a></li>
     <li><a href="https://www.amd.com/zh-tw/products/software/rocm.html">Servers or Workstations with ROCm</a></li>